markholloway/markholloway.github.io/_posts/2018-12-31-php-composer-macos.md

 ```
 ## Which PHP

-To see what version of `php` macOS is using run the `which` command.
+To see what version of `php` macOS is runs by default use the `which` command.
+In most cases it will be `/usr/bin/php` unless a separate install has been done.

 ```bash